ayazhankadessova/UniversityBookshop/README.md

 `@ ./group3_dbinsert.sql`

-## Usage

-UniversityBookshop.java:

-- Change your login and password for Oracle Database.
+2. Change your login and password for Oracle Database in UniversityBookshop.java:

 ```
 public boolean loginDB() {
 		String username = "yourUSERNAME";// Replace to your username
 		String password = "yourPASSWORD";// Replace to your password
 ```

+## Usage

 To run the program, simply compile and run UniversityBookshop.java.
 You will be prompted to select an option from the menu to perform the desired operation.
 Follow the on-screen instructions to complete each operation.